Overview

 Briksdalsbreen

-In front of this side arm is a small glacial lake called Briksdalsbrevatnet.
+In front of this sidearm is a small glacial lake called Briksdalsbrevatnet.
 At this lake, you find hundreds of little, super clear pieces of ice.
-To get close to Briksdalsbreen, you have to walk for about 2,5km.
+To get close to Briksdalsbreen, you have to walk for about 2,5 km.
 Or you can take a small shuttle car, but they are not electrical.
-So, in our opinion this contributes to the disappearance of this impressive natural phenomenon and we advice you to go for the walk.
+In our opinion, this contributes to the disappearance of this impressive natural phenomenon so we advise you to go for a walk.

 Nigardsbreen